AdminRHS/oa-y-mcp-service/TECHNICAL_DOC.md

-# Technical Documentation: oa-y-mcp-service
+# Technical Documentation: oa-y-mcp-service (Production)

-**Note:** This documentation covers both development (APP_ENV=dev) and production (APP_ENV=prod) modes for [https://lrn.oa-y.com](https://lrn.oa-y.com) (dev) and [https://oa-y.com](https://oa-y.com) (prod).
+**Note:** This documentation describes the production version of the service for [https://oa-y.com](https://oa-y.com).

 ---

 ## Overview

-`oa-y-mcp-service` is a Node.js server implementing the Model Context Protocol (MCP) for managing courses, modules, lessons, and professions via API.
-The server operates over standard input/output (stdio) and provides tools for interacting with external services through REST API.
+`oa-y-mcp-service` is a Node.js server implementing the Model Context Protocol (MCP) for managing courses via API.
+The server operates over standard input/output (stdio) and provides tools for interacting with the OA-Y production platform.

 ---

 ## Architecture

 - **index.js** — the main entry point, implements the MCP server and delegates tool calls.
-Also defines base API URLs depending on APP_ENV.
+Defines base API URLs for production.
-- **devToolHandlers.js** — contains all tool handlers for development mode (dev/new API).
-- **prodToolHandlers.js** — contains tool handlers for production mode (prod API, currently only course creation/update, retrieval, and login).
+- **prodToolHandlers.js** — contains tool handlers for production mode (course creation/update, retrieval, and login).
-- The server determines which set of tool handlers to use based on the `APP_ENV` environment variable (`dev` or `prod`).
 - Uses the following packages:
   - `@modelcontextprotocol/sdk/server` — for MCP server and stdio transport
   - `@modelcontextprotocol/sdk/types` — for tool request schemas